Residential tenancy disputes

 If you are leasing a room in a house or unit where there are common areas that you share with other tenants, you are a party to a Rooming and Accommodation Agreement.

-These agreements must be in writing, and the type of agreement you have will determine a number of things, such as how much you can be charged for utilities.
+These agreements must be in writing, and the type of agreement you have will determine things such as how much you can be charged for utilities.

 If you didn’t sign an agreement, then the landlord may not have complied with their obligations.

-The Residential Tenancies and Rooming Accommodation Act 2008 (Qld) imposes a number of standard terms and conditions relating to these agreements, including general rights and responsibilities of both the tenant and the landlord.
+The Residential Tenancies and Rooming Accommodation Act 2008 (Qld) imposes standard terms and conditions relating to these agreements, including general rights and responsibilities of both the tenant and the landlord.

 General Tenancy Agreement